Ndue Ukaj: Biography

-Ndue Ukaj studied Literature at the University of Pristina.
-He is the former Editor of the "Identiteti, a magazine of art, culture, and society (2000–2001), published in Pristina.
+Ndue Ukaj studied literature at the University of Pristina.
+He is the former editor of the "Identiteti, a magazine of art, culture, and society (2000–2001), published in Pristina.

 He is a regular contributor to the daily press in Albania, Kosovo, North Macedonia and Montenegro.
 He has written articles about literature and critical essays, some of which have been published in translation.

-His poems and texts are translated into English, Romanian, Spanish, Italian, Finnish, Swedish, Turkish, and Chinese.
+His poems and texts are translated into English, Spanish, Italian, Finnish, Swedish, Turkish, Dutch, German, Romanian, Chinese.